atias6051/atias6051/README.md

 ### Welcome! 👋

-I am a Software Engineer and am currently looking for opportunities to grow and improve my current skillset.
+As a junior software engineer, I am passionate about programming and constantly seeking opportunities to learn and grow my skills.
+While I don't have any professional experience yet, I am proficient in several programming languages and frameworks, including Java, Python, and React.

+I am eager to gain experience working on real-world projects and contributing to the success of a team.
+I am a fast learner and a great collaborator, and I am committed to delivering high-quality work that meets or exceeds expectations.

+If you are looking for a junior software engineer who is eager to learn and grow with your team, I would love to hear from you.
+Thank you for considering my profile!

 ### :hammer_and_wrench: Languages and Tools :
 <div>